jfkimberly/ADDBAR/README.md

 ADDBAR is a python script which automatically crops the image portion of the pdf file(s) of atomic force microscopy (AFM) images produced by NanoScope Software (Veeco Instruments Inc.).
-In addition, a scale bar whose length is one-tenth of the width of the image is superimposed in the bottom-right corner.
+In addition, a scale bar whose length is one-fifth of the width of the image is superimposed in the bottom-right corner.